fate-srd/fate-srd-content/docs/markdown/gods-and-monsters-SRD.md

 > The GM pauses for a moment to have a think.
 She puts together the events of the story with the Clever intention that Cassia is bleeding off and comes up with the idea that the villagers are scared of a return to their old, wicked ways and have become suspicious and mistrustful.
 She adds <span class="aspect">Inquisition!</span> as an aspect on the village, and describes how the headman approaches Herakhty and Cassia with a list of so-called “subversives” he believes have not fully given up the old ways.

-We’ll talk more about the effects of bleeding off intention in <span>“Changing and Creating Regions”</span>.
+We’ll talk more about the effects of bleeding off intention in “Changing and Creating Regions”.

 ### Making Things Worse